 During your appointment

-Please note that we are a teaching hospital, so medical students may be present for some appointments.
-If you do not wish to have them in the room please let the nurse or doctor know and the students will be asked to step outside.
+Please note that we are a teaching hospital, so medical students may be present.
+If you do not wish to have them in the room, please let the nurse or doctor know.

-At the first visit a detailed medical history will be taken and your child will be examined.
+Your child’s height, weight, and blood pressure will be measured.
+A urine sample will be collected.
+A detailed medical history will be taken and your child will be examined.

 After your appointment